MCS-Lite/mcs-lite/README.md

 ## Getting Started

 ```
-# Install all external dependencies of each package.
+$ npm run clean # Remove all node_modules
-$ npm install
+$ npm install # Install all external dependencies of each package.
 ```

 ## Testing